madebymalavika/gatsby-notes/README.md

 | `brainMapPath`           | "static/brainmap.json"                  | Set the path on your site where the brainmap json file will be generated                                                                                                                                                                          |
 | `mappedExternalBrains`   | {}                                      | Set to an object mapping from a name that will be used in the links (e.g. [[name/somepage]]), to the url for the external brainmap                                                                                                                |
 | `timerReloadDelay`       | 0                                       | Change to something greater than 0 to enable automatic reloading of the map.
 This is useful when subscribed to other sites to regenerate those references.
 Value is in milliseconds, so 6000000 would regenerate your site every 10 minutes.      |

+### Note: This Theme Requires NodeJS v12

+If you encounter an error along the lines of `content.matchAll(...) is not a function`, you will need to update your version of node to version 12.